The power of thoughts.

 As to attracting crazies, I became more conscious of it, and sat down with myself to understand why I let such people in my life.
 I realised that I never trusted my instincts, that I wanted to give people a chance (or maybe subconsciously hoped to change them?) even if I knew from the first second I’d met them that they would cause trouble sooner or later.
 So I decided to trust my instincts and after a few trials and errors (including a disastrous dating episode that I’ll tell you about soon – you’ll laugh, I promise), I learned to identify the trouble-makers and keep my distances with them or avoid them altogether.

-My ex and I never got together.
+The woman and I never got together.
 She stayed with the guy that she left me for after I inadvertently sent her into his arms by feeling terrified that she would leave me for him (see a pattern here?) and lashing out at her out of jealousy and fear of losing her.
 And that, paradoxically because it shattered me at first, turned out to be the best thing that happened to me.
 It was a wake-up call to me because I realised I kept attracting girls with lots of issues, projecting onto my new girlfriends the things that happened with the ones before, and it always ended up ruining the relationships.
 So, determined to heal and no longer use relationships to fill emotional voids, I took a complete break from love and dating.
 For the first time since I turned fourteen, I am not in love with anyone, and I couldn’t feel happier.
 I am not only healing, but I am learning about who I truly am (instead of moulding myself to fit whatever another girl wants me to be), what I want in life and love, all the while cultivating healthy self-love with myself and building a life I can fall in love with.
 Soon, I will be ready to attract the perfect life partner, and while I can’t wait to meet her and spend my life with her, I am also incredibly happy right now, as a single woman with the world as her oyster, with endless possibilities at the tip of her fingers.

 I did return to DC after all the difficulties and challenges I faced all at once.
 And it gave me the chance to slow down, to stop fighting against the current, but instead just sit down and breathe and feel safe somewhere familiar where I have my bearings.
 It gave me the time and opportunity to plan a much better strategy to go live at the beach, and it put people on my way who help, support and encourage me to get to where I want.
 Returning here gave me the opportunity to make income wherever I want by being my own boss, by not having to depend on anyone other than me.
 DC jolts my creativity (more on that later), helps me manifest the life I want, and gives me strength by helping me make peace with my past.